robertmand/FAIR-DaSH/_episodes/ep4.md

 - To illustrate data access in terms of the FAIR Principles using companion terms including communications protocol and authentication
 - To interpret the data usage licence associated with different data sets
 keypoints:
+- Data access is supported by standardised communication protocols allowing for authentication where appropriate
+- Metadata must be available even if data are deleted
+- Data usage licences are applied to (meta)data detailing terms of use
+- Sensitive data can be subject to restricted access and/or de-identification

 ---
 ## Data access and the FAIR Principles
 Data access relates to the following 5 FAIR Principles (Table 4.1).
 We will discuss and signpost these in this Episode.

 | The FAIR Guiding Principles |                                                                                                                                                                                                                                                                                                                                       |
 | --------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |